Reviem0/CompSci-Notes/GROUP PROJECT.md

 # The Future of AI in Decision-Making: The Irreversible Consequences of Algorithmic Bias in the Justice System

-Introduction of AI into judicial systems has promising transformative benefits:
+Introduction of AI into judicial systems has promising benefits:
 - streamlining case management
 - reducing human bias